 In the context of MPM, service orchestration is essential for the combination of multiple external tools.
-Nonetheless, current approaches do not sufficiently address the challenges it poses: timed, reactive, and concurrent behaviour.
-In this paper, we propose an approach for handling these problems by two contributions, based on SCCD (a Statecharts variant), which has native notions of timing, reactivity, concurrency, and dynamic structure.
-First, activities themselves are modelled using SCCD, allowing external service protocols to be more effectively specified.
-Second, the process model is transformed into an equivalent SCCD model for execution.
-This preserves the modelling abstractions provided by activity diagrams, while gaining the execution of SCCD.
+Nonetheless, current approaches do not sufficiently address the problems it poses: timed, reactive, and concurrent behaviour.
+In this paper, we proposed an approach for handling these problems by two contributions, based on SCCD, a Statecharts variant, which has native notions of timing, reactivity, and concurrency.
+First, activities themselves are modelled using SCCD, thereby having access to all of its features.
+Second, the process model was transformed into an equivalent SCCD model, thereby preserving the modelling of activity diagrams, while gaining the execution of SCCD.

-In future work, we plan to consider the benefits of combining these two orthogonal dimensions of our approach.
+In future work, we plan to combine these two orthogonal dimensions of our approach, as we project this to have additional benefits.
 Indeed, as both the process and activities are modelled in SCCD, they can be combined into a single SCCD model.
 This single SCCD model can subsequently be analysed (Pap et al. 2005) or debugged (Mustafiz and Vangheluwe 2013), without any additional work.
-To achieve the valid and sound construction of this combined SCCD interaction/process model, composition rules of the single interaction SCCD model need to be investigated.
+To achieve the valid and sound construction of this combined SCCD interaction/process model, composition rules of the single interaction SCCDs are required to be investigated, constituting the prime focus of our future work.
 Our previous work on process-oriented inconsistency management in MPM settings (Dávid et al. 2016) is a prime candidate to be augmented with such an approach.
-Software Process Improvement (SPI) techniques in general can greatly benefit from our approach as well.
+But software process improvement (SPI) techniques, in general, can greatly benefit from this as well.